 The three steps listed below will help you design motivation strategies that are culturally aware and, therefore, useful in your efforts to maintain a harmonious and productive multicultural workplace.

-You might be wondering, "How can I possibly know enough about cultural differences to accurately interpret all the different behaviors I may encounter?"
+You might be wondering, “How can I possibly know enough about cultural differences to accurately interpret all the different behaviors I may encounter?”
 The answer is simple: Ask.
-Ask the employee why he is late for work or why he failed to get the job done on time.
+Getting to know your employee can help you better understand what motivates them.
+At some point, you can ask them why they are late for work or failed to get a job done on time.
 If you do so with respect, you gather valuable and accurate information that will help you motivate the change you desire.

-Explain your expectations in a way that can be understood by someone who was not raised in US culture.
+Explain your expectations in a way that can be understood by someone who was not raised in your same culture.
 You would be surprised how often employers and managers fail to explain what they want and why they want it.
-Immigrant workers are rarely formally instructed in the values of US culture and even less often in the desires of US management.
+But it’s important when you’re focusing on motivation across different cultures.

 Explaining what we want from others is not easy.
-Often, the most familiar procedures, policies and expectations are the most difficult to articulate.
-One example is the need for team members to voice their problems and complaints.
-A noncomplaining staff could be a hindrance, because you do not have the information you need to solve problems.
+Often, the most familiar procedures, policies, and expectations are the most difficult to articulate.
+One example is the need for team members to voice their problems and complaints so that you’re aware of issues that you should address.

-Many immigrants have a great deal of respect for their managers and feel it is inappropriate or a sign of disloyalty to complain.
-Your employees will never know what is expected of them until you take the time to spell out that you need to know about problems to do your job well and that a good employee brings difficulties to the manager's attention.
+Many people from other cultures have a great deal of respect for their managers and are less likely to complain, exhibited in many factories and companies in China.
+Your employees will never know what is expected of them until you take the time to explain that you need to know about problems in order to do your job well and make changes that could help others and improve productivity.

 Reinforce desired behavior.
 Most of the time, this is simple.
-Notice that workers are doing what you want and praise them for it.
-When it comes to motivation across cultural boundaries, however, this step becomes a bit tricky.
+Notice that workers are performing well and praise them for it.
+However, as Erin Meyer notes in her book, The Cultural Map: Breaking Through the Invisible Boundaries of Global Business, when it comes to motivation across different cultures, this step becomes a bit tricky.

-Behaviors such as expressing problems or admitting lack of understanding can be difficult to reinforce because there is the temptation to shoot the messenger.
+Furthermore, behaviors such as expressing problems or admitting a lack of understanding can be difficult to reinforce because there is the temptation to shoot the messenger.
 It is understandably difficult for managers to praise the worker who arrives bearing news of a missed deadline or a broken piece of equipment.
-Even though it isn't easy, try to distance yourself from the problem long enough to praise the staff member for keeping you informed and to encourage him to continue to do so.
+But still, try to distance yourself from the problem long enough to praise the staff member for keeping you informed, and encourage them to continue to do so.